 - Short term use of antihistamines that have sedative properties, such as diphenhydramine (Benadryl), that induce drowsiness.

-Insomnia Test & Sleep Studies
+Testing & Sleep Studies

 If you’ve been struggling at night to fall or stay asleep, you may want to get tested for insomnia.
 There is no one definitive test for insomnia that doctors use, but signs and clues that can lead to a diagnosis.
 If you find that you repeatedly can’t sleep, first discuss potential insomnia causes with your doctor and/or therapist.
 Let your doctor know about all insomnia symptoms you’re experiencing, including those that are emotional and physical.
 He or she will likely want to perform a medical exam, talk to you about any recent life changes and discuss your medical history.